Event shapes and Inclusive Hadron Spectra at FCC-ee energies: Conclusions

 The broad scope of the presented study provides several starting points for future extensions.
-Immediate additions could incorporate additional event shape variables \cite{Kardos_2021}, resummed calculations \cite{Dissertori_2009}, higher fixed-order calculations \cite{Kardos_2021}, corrections for mass effects of heavy quarks.
-Combining simulated results with the DELPHES framework \cite{DELPHES} can delve deeper into understanding the influences of detector effects on systematic uncertainties.
+Immediate additions could incorporate additional event shape observables~\cite{Kardos_2021}, other Monte Carlo event generators, resummed calculations~\cite{Dissertori_2009}, higher fixed-order calculations~\cite{Kardos_2021}, and corrections for mass effects of heavy quarks.
+Combining simulated results with the DELPHES framework~\cite{DELPHES} can delve deeper into understanding the influences of detector effects on systematic uncertainties.